DAWN SAMUELSON, BS, ESMHL, EAL/EAP

 KIM WARNER, LCSW, CASAC-T, EMDR CERTIFIED

 Kimberly Warner is a Licensed Clinical Social Worker in the state of New York as well as a Credentialed Alcoholism and Substance Abuse trained counselor, and has 8 years of experience as a clinician and a supervisor in the field of chemical dependency.
-Kim also has credentials as a trauma certified therapist with use of Eye Movement Desensitization Reprocessing (EMDR) for four years.
+Kim also has credentials as a trauma certified therapist with use of Eye Movement Desensitization Rationalization (EMDR) for three years.
 Kim holds certifications in Equine Assisted Learning and Psychotherapy through the O.K.
 CORRAL as well as gaining a certification in PATHS International, ESMHL certification this fall.
-Kim has a passion to give back to the veterans and works and volunteers for several organizations such as T.A.P.S. out of Arlington, Virginia as a Peer Mentor and Care Group Facilitator, and the NEIGH, Inc. organization.
+Kim has a passion to give back to the veterans and works and volunteers for several organizations such as T.A.P.S. out of Arlington, Virginia as a Peer Mentor and Care Group Facilitator.

-Kim is opening her own PLLC, private practice, to serve others who are dealing with challenges such as PTSD, depression, grief/loss, anxiety, and adjustment issues.
-Kim is also a Gold Star Wife, and she volunteers for organizations to pay it forward and help those who have served our country.
-Kim’s personal life experiences of being a caregiver of a war veteran, allows her to understand what the veteran and caregiver(s) are dealing with when working through their own trauma and/or secondary trauma, and has given her a better understanding of how to help others.
+Kim is opening her own PLLC, private practice, to serve others who are dealing with challenges such as PTSD, depression, grief/loss, anxiety, and adjustment conditions.
+Kim is also a Gold Star Wife, and she spends her time volunteering for organizations in order to pay it forward and help those who have served our country.
+Kim’s personal life experiences of being a caregiver of a war veteran, allows her to understand concerns the veteran and caregiver(s) are dealing with when working through their own trauma/loss and/or secondary trauma, and has given her a better understanding of how to help others.